openstack/rally/doc/feature_request/production_ready_cleanup.rst

 * Disaster recovery

-  Rally should use special name patterns, to be able to delete resources in such case if something went wrong with server that is running rally.
-And you have just new instance (without old rally db) of rally on new server.
+  Rally should use special name patterns, to be able to delete resources in such case if something went wrong with server that is running Rally.
+And you have just new instance (without old Rally DB) of Rally on new server.